OpenUserJS/OpenUserJS.org/CONTRIBUTING.md

 This means an issue is hung up or ponied as GM refers to it.
 E.g. not sure what to do about a particular issue to continue.
 Assignee may optionally unassign themselves or be unassigned.

 ##### PR READY
 This is used to indicate that a pull request *(PR)* is ready for evaluation.
-This can be toggled on by only the originating pull request author... within reason anyone can remove it if there is a major bug found in a PR.
+This can be toggled on by only the originating pull request author... within reason anyone can remove it if there is a major bug found in a PR... just comment as to why.

 ##### expedite
 Strong recommendation to do this as soon as possible.
 Don't abuse this unless you feel strongly enough to have this addressed as an Emergency Service Release *(esr)*.
-This should always be cleared on any PR and Issue that is merged.
+This should always be cleared on any PR and related Issue that is merged.

 ##### sooner
 Recommendation to have this done sooner rather than later.
-These should always be cleared on any PR and Issue that is merged.
+This should always be cleared on any PR and related Issue that is merged.

 ##### later
 Recommendation to have this done later.
 This doesn't mean never *(that is a mightfix or wontfix label)*.
-This label should always be cleared on any PR and Issue that is merged.
+This label should always be cleared on any PR and related Issue that is merged.

 ##### question
 This means a question has been encountered by anyone and may remain unanswered until cleared.